arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-25-rage-against-the-arcane.md

+---
+layout: post
-## rage against the arcane
+title:  "Rage against the arcane"
+date: 2024-12-05 13:00:00
+author: Alex Rogozhnikov
+---

-It is dec 2024, I've recently watched Arcane (TV series), and I really need to rant about it.
+It is dec 2024, I've recently watched Arcane (first TV series for me in years), and I really need to rant about it.
 **If you didn't watch it - please don't**.
 Period, now you can close this tab.

 Arcane consists of two seasons, first one is very promising,